The img tag

 On your

-ruleset, addobject-position: left center;
+.squareruleset, addobject-position: left center;

-value can have two parts, the first
+The object-position value can have two parts, the first

 for the horizontal position, the second for vertical position.
 We can

-use words like left
+use words like left, right, and

-, or numerical values like 100px
+top, or numerical values like 100px or